nekrutnikolai/RotorRascal/README.md

     - Are there patent opportunites for your project?

 ### Appendix A (permissions)
--  Project on the course page
-    - You may optionally opt-in for inclusion of your project on the course page.
-    - This a new CORNELL requirement!
-    - You will automatically lose 5 points on your project if you do not include this!
-    - One of the two sentences shown below:
 - "The group approves this report for inclusion on the course website."
-        - "The group does not approve this report for inclusion on the course website."
-    - If you will ever be asking me for a recommendation, I suggest that you opt-in your project.
-The project web pages help me remember the details of a project and person.
-- Project on the course YouTube channel
-    - I will submit student videos to YouTube for inclusion on the ece4760 channel, if you opt-in.
-    - This a new CORNELL requirement!
-    - You will automatically lose 5 points on your project if you do not include this!
-    - One of two sentences shown below:
 - "The group approves the video for inclusion on the course youtube channel."
-        - "The group does not approve the video for inclusion on the course youtube channel."

 ### Additional appendices
 - Appendix with commented Verilog and/or program listings.